Gladiolus Bulbs for Sale from K. van Bourgondien

 Tall, colorful gladiolus make outstanding floral displays.
 Planting gladiolus bulbs is an economical way to bring attention to foundations, focal points and more.
-Gladiolus flowers cover tall, straight stalks--creating a dramatic and beautiful garden display.
+These flowers cover tall, straight stalks—creating a dramatic and beautiful garden display.
 At K. van Bourgondien, our garden professionals work to find the most colorful, dramatic gladiolus for the garden.
-With our wide selection of gladiolus bulbs for sale, you're sure to find the right color of gladiolus for your landscape or garden, and you can count on K. van Bourgondien to deliver high-quality gladiolus to your door.
+With our wide selection of gladiolus bulbs for sale, you're sure to find the right color for your landscape or garden, and you can count on K. van Bourgondien to deliver high-quality gladioli to your door.

 that make it economical to create such vibrant displays.

 Gladiolus bulbs are tender bulbs and susceptible to cold temperatures.
 This means that while they can be planted throughout most of the United States, gardeners in zones 3-7 should lift, or dig up, the bulbs in the fall after the first frost has killed the foliage.
 The gladiolus bulbs should be stored in a cool place where they won't freeze over winter.
 They can then be replanted in the spring planting season and for years to come.
 By following the gladiolus planting tips below, you can get the most out of your gladiolus bulbs.

 For a more comprehensive Gladiolus Bulb guide, see our blog on how to grow, plant, and care for gladiolus flowers

 How to Plant Gladiolus Bulbs